wlonk/arcadia/arcadia.md

 When you lose at cost, you have damaged one of your reputations.
 Choose whichever is most appropriate and mark off a box next to it.
-Once a reputation has four boxes marked, you cannot use it during Replenishment (see below) until you have fully recovered it.
+Once a reputation has four boxes marked, you cannot gain from it during Gossip (see below) until you have fully recovered it.

 The GM chooses when a scene is over, and frames the next scene, though in both